 Protection from rotational vibration costs extra and targets markets where multiple drives sit next to each other.
-This includes better motors, top covers, stiffer actuators, and additional mass.
+This includes better motors, top covers, stiffer actuators, and additional mass more memory space.
+This is the only difference that truly arises solely from the choice of interface.